european-dynamics-rnd/bd4nrg-dapb/README.md

 ## **BD4NRG DAPB Containers Installation on Docker**

-To proceed with the installation of ONENET, the user must use the *docker* folder of this repository that contains all the necessary configuration.
+To proceed with the installation of BD4NRG DAPB, the user must use the *docker* folder of this repository that contains all the necessary configuration.

 1. The first step is to clone this repository <https://github.com/european-dynamics-rnd/bd4nrg-dapb-files> , by typing:
 ```